SammyEnigma/iw3xo-dev/README.md

   - `-old_anti_culling` :: use the old anti culling system
   - `-no_forced_lod` :: do not set `r_forceLod` to `high` by default
   - `-load_normal_spec` :: enable loading of specular and normal maps (if you need to for some reason)
-  - `-no_playershadow` :: disable player shadow casting (required to get thirdperson to work)
+  - `-no_playershadow` :: disable player shadow casting

 > - commandline example: &ensp;`c:\path\iw3xo.exe -rtx -no_default_sky -stock_effects`